DeetonRushy/_cmd/Inc/README.md

 ## Dictionary (un-finished)

-This WILL be an alternative to native mscorblib IDictionarys & Dictionarys.
+This WILL be an alternative to native mscorlib IDictionarys & Dictionarys.
 Why?
 Having our own dictionary allows us to add anything we like to it when needed.

 ## Logging